Tuition & Fees

 Dropping Classes:

-Student may drop a course at any time in the term either in person or via MyLTC and may be eligible for a refund according to the WTCS Refund Policy.
-Students who withdraw from a class at the time when more than 60 percent of the class hours had elapsed will receive a grade of WF.
+Students may drop a class at any time before or on the last day of the class and any applicable refund will be issued according to the WTCS Refund Policy.
+Students who withdraw from a class at the time when more than 60 percent of the class hours have elapsed will receive a grade of WF.
 Prior to that time, the student will receive a grade of W.

 (Note: It is advised that students contact their advisor prior to dropping to discuss potential impact on financial aid, refunds, and other educational impacts).

-Students are responsible for officially dropping classes or withdrawing from classes.
-Stopping attendance in class does not constitute withdrawing from class.
-LTC will only drop students from courses if the student initiates a drop as described above or as the result of a policy violation (including violation of the campus first-day no-show policy).
+Students are responsible for officially dropping their classes.
+No show and stopping attendance in class does not constitute as officially dropping from class.
+Lakeshore will only drop students from class if the student initiates a Student Add/Drop form.
 Class fee refunds are issued in accordance with guidelines established by the Wisconsin Technical College System.
-The amount of the refund received is based on a number of factors, including when the drop occurred and how much class meeting time has elapsed.
+The amount of the refund received is based on several factors, including when the drop occurred and how much class meeting time has elapsed.